ParkPal Case study header - three mobile screens of the app ParkPal

 Unmoderated user-testing

-• Participants: 3 peers from the course
+• Participants: 3 student peers

 • Duration: ~30 minutes

-• Subject: Link to the mid-fi clickable prototype
+• Subject: Figma mid-fi clickable prototype

 • Tools: Consent form, Script, Zoom